 When an employer decides to legally and compliantly employ an internationally remote employee, one of the first things they need to come to terms with are the employee rights of their country.
 Below is a guide to employee rights in Ireland.
+(We have developed similar guides for the UK and Portugal).
 If you employ remote workers based in Ireland, you will need to comply with those rules, regardless of where in the world you are based.
-You will need to set up as an employer in the country or alternatively working with an Employer of Record, acting as the legal employer of your employee.
+You will need to set up as an employer in the country or alternatively work with an Employer of Record, which will act as the legal employer of your employee.

 General employee rights in Ireland